lsari/voicebox_talk_may_2025/README.md

 # Professional Activities
 1. [YFRSW 2025](https://sites.google.com/view/yfrsw-2025/) - Sponsorship opportunities are available for 2025!
 We are also looking for current female PhD students who can volunteer to talk in our panel discussion.
 2. [LinkedIn page for YFRSW](https://www.linkedin.com/company/young-female-researchers-in-speech-workshop-yfrsw/)
-3. [IEEE MLSP 2025](https://2025.ieeemlsp.org/en/default.asp) - Stay tuned for the registration!
+3. [IEEE MLSP 2025](https://2025.ieeemlsp.org/en/default.asp) - Sponsorship opportunities are available for 2025!
+Also stay tuned for registration!
 4. [IEEE ASRU 2025](https://2025.ieeeasru.org/) - Call for demos will be available soon!